All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

-\begin{remark} Our proof is based on the proof of the Partite Lemma in~\cite{Nevsetvril1989} by the application of the Hales-Jewett theorem~\cite{Hales1963,Nevsetvril1995}.
+\begin{remark} Our proof is inspired by the proof of the partite lemma in~\cite{Nevsetvril1989} which uses the Hales--Jewett theorem~\cite{Hales1963}.
 We give an easy description of $\str{C}$ as a product.
-This simplification follows from the assumption that $\str{B}$ is an $\str{A}$-partite-system and have a homomorphism-embedding projection to $\str{A}$.
-This easier description of $\str{C}$ allows us to verify the additional properties of $\str{C}$ needed to carry our proof: the existence of a homomorphism-embedding, $\mathcal U$-closedness and the additional requirement on the Ramsey system of copies $\mathcal B$ being all $\mathcal U$-substructures.
-The key observation of our earlier paper~\cite{Hubivcka2014} is that the unary closures (i.e. closures of vertices) can be preserved by the Partite Construction.
-We show this in a full generality (by a different technique which use nested Partite Construction instead of free amalgamation) in Section~\ref{sec:partiteconstruction}. \end{remark}
+This simplification follows from the assumption that $\str{B}$ is an $\str{A}$-partite-system and thus has a homomorphism-embedding projection to $\str{A}$.
+This easier description of $\str{C}$ allows us to verify the additional properties of $\str{C}$ needed to carry our later proofs.
+The key observation of our earlier paper~\cite{Hubivcka2014} is that unary closures can be preserved by the partite construction.
+We show this also for non-unary closures (by a different technique which uses the nested partite construction instead of free amalgamation) in Section~\ref{sec:partiteconstruction}. \end{remark}